 The final section of the Transport Bar is on the far right, and it contains several functions.
 “Split,” “Merge,” “Freeze”, “Adjust,” “Quantize” and “Duplicate” are there to make your work easier and menu free as much as possible.
 Below we will cover all these functions except for “Freeze” since it offers many options and deserves more explanation.

 With the “Split” button you can split audio, MIDI or automation blocks by the play-head.
 Unlike the “Cut” tool, every block that the play-head vertically passes through will be divided.
 Next, the “Merge” unifies selected blocks in the single audio, MIDI, or automation track.
 This is a handy feature when you are making arrangements.
 The “Adjust” rounds the duration of the selected MIDI notes to the nearest increment determined by the “Beat Selector” to the right of snap.
 Moving forward, there is a “Quantize” button which rounds the position of the selected MIDI notes to the nearest increment determined by the “Beat Selector” to the right of snap.
-Finally, the “Duplicate” pastes a copy or selected MIDI notes immediately to the right and selects the newly created material.
+Finally, the “Duplicate” pastes a copy of selected MIDI notes, MIDI / Audio / Automation blocks immediately to the right and selects the newly created material.
 This feature will also work on tracks or plugin modules.

 By clicking on the “Freeze” button, we are entering into a new dialogue.
 However, we will explain this feature in detail in one of the next tutorials.